a-scie/jump/docs/packaging.md

 ### Optional fields

 A scie "lift" can opt in to loading `.env` files via the "load_dotenv" boolean field.
-The [dotenv]( https://crates.io/crates/dotenv) crate handles this loading.
-A lift's files and commands can also have additional configuration metadata described.
+The [dotenvs]( https://crates.io/crates/dotenvs) crate handles this loading and the following behavior is
+guaranteed:

+Parsing rules:

+- `BASIC=basic` and `export BASIC=basic` both export an environment variable named `BASIC` with value `basic`.
+- Empty lines are skipped.
+- Lines beginning with `#` are treated as comments.
+- A `#` marks the beginning of a comment (unless the value is wrapped in quotes).
+- Empty values become empty strings.
+- Inner quotes are maintained.
+- Whitespace is removed from both ends of unquoted values.
+- Single and double quoted values maintain whitespace from both ends.

+Expanding rules:

+- `$KEY` or `${KEY}` will expand to the ambient environment value of `KEY` (unless the value is wrapped in single quotes).
+If there is no ambient environment value for `KEY`, the expanded value will be an empty string.
+- `${KEY:-default}` will first attempt to expand `KEY` subject to the rules above.
+If `KEY` is not defined, then it will return `default`.
+- `\$KEY` will escape the `$KEY` rather than expand when not wrapped with quotes or wrapped with double quotes.

 A scie "lift" can also establish a custom `nce` cache directory via the "base" string field.
 Any placeholders  present in the custom value will be expanded save for the `{scie.lift}` placeholder